Raja Ampat Islands

-The Raja Ampat archipelago straddles the Equator and forms part of Coral Triangle which contains the richest marine biodiversity on earth.
+The Raja Ampat archipelago is just south of the equator and forms part of the Coral Triangle, an area of Southeast Asian seas containing the richest marine biodiversity on earth.
+The Coral Triangle itself is an approximate area west-southwest of the Philippines, east-northeast and southeast of the island of Borneo, and north, east, and west of the island of New Guinea, including the seas in between.
+Thousands of species of marine organisms, from the tiniest cleaner shrimp and camouflaged pygmy seahorses to the majestic cetaceans and whale sharks, thrive in these waters.

 Administratively, the archipelago is part of the province of Southwest Papua.
-Most of the islands constitute the Raja Ampat Regency, which was separated out from Sorong Regency in 2004.
-The regency encompasses around 70,000 km2 of land and sea, of which 8,034.44 km2 constitutes the land area and has a population of 64,141 at the 2020 Census.
+Most of the islands constitute the Raja Ampat Regency, which was separated from Sorong Regency in 2004.
+The regency encompasses around 70,000 km2 of land and sea, of which 8,034.44 km2 constitutes the land area and has a population of 64,141 at the 2020 Census; the official estimate as at mid 2022 was 66,839.
 This excludes the southern half of Salawati Island, which is not part of this regency but instead constitutes the Salawati Selatan and Salawati Tengah Districts of Sorong Regency.